mer1-97/urldecoder/README.md

 # Description
-URL Decoder is a simple tool for decoding URLs.
-Get started by typing or pasting a URL encoded string in the input CLI, the tool will automatically decode your input string in real time.
+URL Decoder is the simple tool for decoding URLs.
+Get started by typing or pasting a URL encoded string in the input CLI, the tool will decode your input string in real time.
 # Usage
 $ git clone https://github.com/mer1-97/urldecoder.git